-A Christian non-profit devoted to supporting families in Ghana, Father's House Ghana has risen from humble beginnings to become a key provider of community resources to men, women, and children.
-In addition to a home for kids, we also provide healthcare offerings, scholarships, community support funding, clean drinking water, and more.
-Through the support of our donors, we believe that we can continue to make a bigger and bigger impact on communities throughout Ghana, showering them with the love and compassion of God.
+A Christian non-profit devoted to providing a safe and loving home to children at high risk for or rescued from slavery and exploitation, Father's House Ghana is a key provider of community resources including healthcare offerings, scholarships, community support funding, clean drinking water, and more.
+Through the generosity of our partners like you, we believe that we can continue to empower communities throughout Ghana while showering them with the love and compassion of God.

 Father's House Ghana Today